-&lt;sup>6 Welsh Government.
-Technical Advice Note 5, Nature Conservation and Planning (2009) http://gov.wales/topics/planning/policy/tans/tans/2lang=en Jaccessed 01/12/2016 http://gov.wales/topics/planning/policy/tans/tan5/?lang=en [accessed 01/12/2016] DTA Publications (2017).
-The Habitats Regulations Assessment Handbook
+7 Welsh Government.
+Technical Advice Note 5, Nature Conservation and Planning (2009) http://gov.wales/topics/planning/policy/tans/tan5/?lang=en [accessed 01/12/2016]

-Appropriate Assessment.
+8 DTA Publications (2017).
+The Habitats Regulations Assessment Handbook confidently ruled out, then the assessment must be taken to the next level of assessment Task Two: Appropriate Assessment.
 This is in line with the April 2018 court ruling relating to 'People Over Wind' where mitigation and avoidance measures are to be included at the next stage of assessment.

-2.5 Task Two: Appropriate Assessment
+3.5 Task Two: Appropriate Assessment